jamestthompson3/viiksetjs/README.md

 ## LineChart

-`LineChart` component inherits the data from the `ChartArea` which wraps it.
+The `LineChart` component inherits the data from the `ChartArea` which wraps it.
 Using this data, it scales itself accordingly.
 A `dataKey` prop must be provided in order for the component to know which data points it should render.

 ### Props